-Interestingly, the Hebrew writer speaks of the redeemed similarly in Hebrews 12.22-24.
+Interestingly, the Hebrew writer similarly speaks of the redeemed in Hebrews 12:22-24.
 Thus, a raw translation of ekklesia may suggest the meaning to be, “the called out ones.”
-In the biblical tradition, however, it seems better to emphasize that it carries the spiritual depiction of an assembly of God’s people prepared to hear and be lead by His word in the covenantal sense.
+In the biblical tradition, however, it seems better to emphasize that it carries the spiritual depiction of an assembly of God’s people prepared to hear and be led by His word in the covenantal sense.

 - The King James Version (a.k.a. the A.V.) is quite misleading here, for the Greek text reads pulai hadou – literally, “the gates of hades.”
 The Analytical-Literal Translation of the New Testament (ALT) has the following descriptive rendering of the passage,”[the] gates of the realm of the dead [Gr., hades] will not prevail against it” (ATL Matt.
 16.18).

-- Technically, there are a few more letters in the New Testament record, but each are imbedded in other books.
+- Technically, there are a few more letters in the New Testament record, but each is embedded in other books.
 For example, the book of Acts has two letters (a) 15.22-29, and (b) 23.23-30; and, the book of Revelation has seven letters to the church of Asia (Rev. 1-3).

 - McCord, The Everlasting Gospel, 696.

-- Etymologically, ekklesia does suggest that individuals were “called out” from their lifestyles by the Gospel (2 Thess.
-2.14).
-There is obviously a separation which occurs (2 Cor.
-6.17, 1 John 2.15-17).
+- Etymologically, ekklesia does suggest that individuals were “called out” from their lifestyles by the Gospel (2 Thess 2:14).
+There is obviously a separation which occurs (2 Cor 6:17, 1 John 2:15-17).
 These etymological considerations corroborate with New Testament teaching on the church.
-However, the word has a richer heritage as is seen in its Old Testament use in the Greek language.
+However, the word has a richer heritage as is seen in its Old Testament use of the Greek language.
 These aspects must be appreciated in balance to each other.